-What is driving for dollars in real estate and how does it work?
+What is driving for dollars in real estate, and how does it work?
 More importantly, how can you use it to find distressed property leads or off-market deals?
 Find out here!

 It is one of the most powerful and inexpensive marketing channels that real estate wholesalers use, especially those just getting started in the business.

 Why?
-Because it’s one of the most effective ways to look for distressed properties or off market properties.
+Because it’s one of the most effective ways to look for distressed properties or off-market properties.

-Pro Tip: Driving for Dollars is a great way to learn more about a specific neighborhood and become an expert.
+Pro Tip: Driving for Dollars(D4$) is a great way to learn more about a specific neighborhood and become an expert.

 After you have picked your target area to drive, you want to prepare for your drive.